 External and Internal Pressures to Complete Work Safety Talk

-As employees we all have tasks that need to be completed each day in order to contribute to continuing business operations.
-With the necessity of having to complete tasks there can be pressure put onto workers from different sources.
+As employees, we all have tasks that need to be completed each day in order to contribute to continuing business operations.
+With the necessity of having to complete tasks, there can be pressure put on workers from different sources.
 These sources are usually external sources of pressure to get a job done, but there is also an internal, or self-imposed, pressure to get work tasks done quicker.

 External Pressures to Get Work Completed